adriansteffan/adriansteffan/README.md

 You can also check out my <a href="https://adriansteffan.com" target="_blank">website</a>, where I host study resources for my psychology degree.

-If you have an interesting project in mind or just want to have a chat, hit me up on my socials or send me an <a href="mailto:adrian.steffan@hotmail.de" target="_blank">e-mail</a>!
+If you have an interesting project in mind or just want to have a chat, just send me an <a href="mailto:adrian.steffan@hotmail.de" target="_blank">e-mail</a>!